How Are Sitelinks Chosen to be Shown in Search Results?

 - If a visitor scrolled down the page, or clicked on a link without scrolling down.

-- The likelihood that someone might make a purchase on that page.
+- The likelihood that someone might purchase on that page.

 - Other information that might indicate that someone would be interested in the page.